MaoKo/FGFX/README.md

 	.
 More accurate handle of error in FGFX (FGFP done)
 	.
 Optimizing FOLLOW set
 	.
 Handle if file already exist
 	.
-Improve the algorithm for constructing the LALR parsing table .
+Improve the algorithm for constructing the
+			LALR parsing table
+			DFA transition table

+	.
 Add error recovery mechanism
 	.
 Add parser and lexer in the template dir
 	.
 Add in FGFP ( ... | ... )
 	.
 Remove unreachable state
 	.
 Handle when the number of state is 1
 	.
+Check useless $BEGIN
+	.
 Create the grammar and the lexical specification for regex .
-Changing example in example/lex directory
-	.
 Learn MarkDown :)